 “He wasn't doing technology work for the sake of technology, but he was really thinking about, ‘OK, how can I make technical innovations to solve really hard and interesting problems that are going to impact people,’” Dey said.
 “That's exactly the heart of what we do.”

-Shah received his master’s in computer science from University of Massachusetts at Amherst, and Ph.D. in information and library science from University of North Carolina at Chapel Hill.
+Shah received his master’s in computer science from the University of Massachusetts at Amherst, and his Ph.D. in information and library science from University of North Carolina at Chapel Hill.
 That’s where he met his wife, Lori, who was a research assistant at nearby Duke University.
 They have three daughters, Sophie, Zoe and Sarah; a dog named Legolas; and a guinea pig named Wilbur.

 During his post-graduate work, Shah took up competitive ballroom dancing, being dragged into it like “many guys by a girl who needed a partner.”
 Before long, Shah found himself competing at ballroom dancing and later became a team captain.
 He found the repetitive drilling refreshing.

 “Most of my work was sitting in front of a computer,” Shah said.
 “This was completely different. … It’s an activity that demands a different side of you.
 It was great at many levels.
 I picked up so many good life skills.”